d3ska/d3ska.github.io/_posts/2022-10-03-specification-design-pattern.md

 We may easily create more of them if there would be such requirement and encapsulate that logic under stable API of the interface.
-I mentioned that the logic may differ based on the vendor, so we can also easily implement some factory method/ facade or set this up on the start-up for our up using Spring profiles or even configuration can be changed in runtime by loading it from DB with usage a bit of reflection, which will imitate dynamic programming.
+I mentioned that the logic may differ based on the vendor, so we can also easily implement some factory method/ facade or set this up on the start-up for our up using Spring profiles or even configuration can be changed in runtime by loading it from DB with usage a bit of reflection, which will imitate dynamic programming (But if we wanted to do so, our Rules should have a common fields, and be more 'generic').
 So as you see there is few ways in which we can handle it.
 <br>